James Bowie: Legacy

 Despite his continual claims of wealth, Bowie's estate was found to be very small.
 His possessions were auctioned for only $99.50.
 His larger legacy is his position as "one of the legendary characters of the American frontier."
 Bowie left a "frustratingly sparse paper trail" of his life, and for many "where history failed, the legends prevailed."
 Although Bowie's name and knife were well known during his lifetime, his legend grew after October 1852, when DeBow's Review published an article written by his brother, John Jones Bowie, called, "Early Life in the Southwest—The Bowies."
 The article focused primarily on the exploits of Jim Bowie.
 Beginning with that article, "romanticized stories" about Bowie began appearing in national press.
 In many cases, "these stories were pure melodrama, with Bowie rescuing some naïve planter's son or damsel in distress."

 Jim Bowie was inducted posthumously into the Blade Magazine Cutlery Hall of Fame at the 1988 Blade Show in Atlanta, Georgia, in recognition of the impact that his eponymous design had upon generations of knife makers and cutlery companies.

-A number of films have depicted the events of the Battle of the Alamo, and Bowie has appeared as a character in each.
+A number of films have depicted the events of the Battle of the Alamo, in which Bowie has appeared as a character.

-Alan Ladd plays Bowie in The Iron Mistress, a 1952 film that begins near Bayou Sara in 1825 and ends with his marriage to Ursula Veramendi (Phyllis Kirk) and therefore never shows the Battle of the Alamo.

 From 1956 to 1958, Bowie was the subject of a CBS television series, The Adventures of Jim Bowie, which was primarily set in 1830s Louisiana, although later episodes ventured into the Mexican province of Texas.
 The show, which starred Scott Forbes as Jim Bowie, was based on the 1946 novel Tempered Blade.

 Rock star David Bowie, who was born David Robert Jones, adopted the folk legend's surname.
 Jones changed his last name in the 1960s because he feared confusion with Davy Jones, a member of the already famous The Monkees.
 He chose the Bowie eponym because he admired James Bowie and the Bowie knife, although his pronunciation uses the BOH-ee (/ˈboʊi/) variant.

 Bowie County in northeast Texas, and the city of Bowie in Montague County, Texas, were both named in honor of James Bowie.
-James Bowie Elementary in Corsicana, Texas was also named in his honor.
-Campsite Jim Bowie in Camp Sandy Beach at Yawgoog Scout Reservation in Rockville, Rhode Island was formerly named in his honor to inspire visiting Scouts; the same campsite has been renamed to Paul Siple.
+James Bowie Elementary in Corsicana, Texas and James Bowie Middle School in Odessa, Texas were also named in his honor.